 This project was an attempt at allowing my students to pursue a similar set of principles that the VHS project provides along with an added element; file prep for laser cutting.
 It’s crucial that our illustration students understand what it means to create effective and marketable illustration, along with understanding the many aspects of file prepping and basic operations of heavy machinery, like the laser cutter used here to create the near perfect circle-based cuts through the DVD discs.

 A digitally composed collage is an effective way to compose the nuts and bolts of a finished illustration.
 Often times, illustrators can draw a complete blank within their ideation process and the collage alongside an image limitation can be a great exercise in spontaneity and compositional development.
 In this exercise, students are exposed to a variety of ideation methods for activating spaces.
 The main goal for the collage project is to complete a finished illustration from start to finish while using basic Photoshop tools.
 For some, this exercise serves as a gateway for completing a brand new illustration with the collage serving as reference.

 Introduction to Art Licensing & Dimensional art

-The pattern-based pillow and sneaker projects are basic projects that have proven fruitful at the Intro, and undergraduate levels of our Illustration department for 3 reasons.
+The pattern-based pillow and sneaker projects are basic projects that have proven fruitful at the undergraduate levels of our Illustration department for 3 reasons.
 First and foremost, students who are not familiar with digital media are introduced to various tools within the context of Photoshop to create their preliminary works and final pieces.
 Students are exposed to layer organization, grouping, color application, and appropriate file saving formats.
 Second, students are exposed to the merger of traditional (analog) and digital media.
 At the intro level, we have students who are typically strong in either digital or traditional media.
 This project serves as a great icebreaker when it comes to pushing students outside of their media comfort zones.
 Lastly, students are able to actually hold their final pieces and see the value dimensional art has within the context of the illustration industry.